-Not too long ago we, as patients, were told by many physicians to not exercise as it was thought we would be doing more damage and causing more inflammation.
+Not too long ago we, as patients, were told by many physicians to not exercise as it was thought we would be doing more damage.
 This advice has now been retracted and exercise is recommended for myositis patients.

 - Talk to your physician about beginning a physical therapy (PT) program and if needed, providing you with a referral to a physical therapist that has knowledge and experience working with myositis patients.